Contact Us 1-800-596-4880

 Preview Results from the XML Editor

-To preview the results from the configuration XML, place the cursor within your DataWeave code, click the Show Code Actions icon, and then click Run Preview:
+To preview the results from the configuration XML, hover over your DataWeave code, click the Show Code Actions icon, and click Run Preview:

 Anypoint Code Builder opens a new Preview Output tab with the result of the function: